cast-org/figuration/docs/widgets/player.md

 #### `.CFW_Player('dispose')`
 {:.no_toc}

-Remove any associated transcript, sliders, dropdowns, data, and event listeners created by the player widget.
+Remove any associated transcript, dropdowns, data, and event listeners created by the player widget.

 ### Events